Phosphorylation Pushes Floppy Protein To Fold

 Forman-Kay’s team had studied phosphorylation in other disordered proteins but had never seen the modification cause a protein to fold.
 This time they focused on a disordered protein called 4E binding protein-2 (4E-BP2), which binds to a protein involved in translation and suppresses initiation of protein synthesis.

 When 4E-BP2 binds its target, part of it folds up into a small helix.
 Phosphorylation of two amino acids in 4E-BP2, however, causes the surrounding region to fold up into a β-sheet domain, blocking the formation of the helix.
-Phosphorylation at three other amino acids stabilizes the β-sheet domain, locking it into place.
+Phosphorylation at three other amino acids stabilizes the β-sheet domain, holding it in place.
 The resulting nonfunctional 4E-BP2 can’t bind its target.

 “People like to think that you need a fold for function, and if it’s disordered, a protein can’t be functional,” Forman-Kay says.
 In this case, the opposite is true: Only floppy, unphosphorylated 4E-BP2 can bind its target and influence translation.
 “That’s kind of fun because it turns the paradigm on its head.”